TimChild/reflex-mcp-chat/README.md

 # Reflex MCP Chat App

 A starting point for a highly customizable Python web application that uses LLMs with access to MCP (Model context protocol) servers to build a highly capable chat application.
+(Please leave a ⭐ if you like it!)

 The interface is based on the [Reflex chat app template](https://github.com/reflex-dev/reflex-chat).